 - 1/2 cup dried cranberries

 - Peel the butternut squash and, using a spoon, scoop out the seeds and fibers.
 Cut the squash into 1/2-inch cubes.
-Put about 4 cups of cubes into a large bowl.
+Put about 4 cups of cubes into a large bowl (saving the rest for another dish).

 - Trim the stem ends off of the Brussels sprouts and removed loose, damaged, and yellow leaves.
 Cut the sprouts in half lengthwise.
 Add them to the bowl with the squash cubes.